 The use of digital tools in this process will enable faster decision-making and greater between physical and virtual systems that will enhance the certification process.
-We will continue to embed the techniques and technology into further applications and to train engineers The deeper understanding available to manufacturing by visualising the normally hidden behaviour supports existing skills and knowledge, and enables manufacturing techniques.
+We will continue to embed the techniques and technology into further applications and to train engineers The deeper understanding available to manufacturing by visualising the normally hidden behaviour supports existing skills and knowledge, and enables the full exploitation of new manufacturing techniques.
+Partners careers opportunities.

-Collaborate and Connect with DETI

-Whether you're an individual, a digital pioneer, a SME, or large industry organisation, vou need to be part of DETI.
+Collaborate and Connect with DETI vou need to be part of DETI.